-- 6.1.1 Strategies to improve recruitment, retention, compensation, and well-being - a.
-Identify any Lead Agency activities related to strengthening workforce recruitment and retention of child care providers.
-Check all that apply:
+6.1.1 Strategies to improve recruitment, retention, compensation, and well-being providers and center-based child care staff.

-- i. $\Box$ Providing program-level grants to support investments in staff compensation. - ii.
-Providing bonuses or stipends paid directly to staff, like sign-on or retention bonuses. - iii.
-Connecting family child care providers and center-based child care staff to health insurance or supporting premiums in the Marketplace. - iv.
-Subsidizing family child care provider and center-based child care staff retirement benefits. - v.
-Derividing paid sick, personal, and parental leave for family child care providers and center-based child care staff. - vi.
-Providing student loan debt relief or loan repayment for family child care providers and center-based child care staff. - viii.
-Other.
-Describe: Click or tap here to enter text. - b.
+- Identify any Lead Agency activities related to strengthening workforce recruitment and a. retention of child care providers.
+Check all that apply: i. [ ] Providing program-level grants to support investments in staff compensation. ii. [ ] Providing bonuses or stipends paid directly to staff, like sign-on or retention bonuses. iii.
+Connecting family child care providers and center-based child care staff to health insurance or supporting premiums in the Marketplace. iv. [ ] Subsidizing family child care provider and center-based child care staff retirement benefits. ٧.
+Providing paid sick, personal, and parental leave for family child care providers and center-based child care staff. vi. [ ] Providing student loan debt relief or loan repayment for family child care - vii. [x] Providing scholarships or tuition support for center-based child care staff and family child care providers. - viii. [ ] Other.
+Describe: - b.
 Describe any Lead Agency ongoing efforts and future plans to assess and improve the compensation of the child care workforce in the State or Territory, including increasing wages, bonuses, and stipends.
 The Lead Agency will continue to partner with vested statewide partners that are addressing ways to improve workforce compensation.
-The Preschool Development Grant (PDG) Action Agenda has workforce as a top priority, seeking to address the workforce crisis by effective, innovative, and sustainable solutions. - c.
+The Preschool Development Grant (PDG) Action Agenda has workforce as a top priority, seeking to address the workforce crisis by effective, innovative, and sustainable solutions.

+- c.
 Describe any Lead Agency ongoing efforts and future plans to expand access to benefits, including health insurance, paid sick, personal, and parental leave, and retirement benefits.
 The Lead Agency will continue to partner with vested statewide partners that are addressing ways to improve workforce benefits. - d.
 Describe any Lead Agency ongoing efforts and future plans to support the mental health and well-being of the child care workforce.
 The Lead Agency will continue to partner with vested statewide partners that are addressing ways to improve workforce mental health. - e.
 Describe any other strategies the Lead Agency is developing and/or implementing to support providers' recruitment and retention of the child care workforce.
 The Lead Agency will continue to partner with vested statewide partners that are addressing ways to improve workforce compensation.
-The Preschool Development Grant (PDG) Action Agenda has workforce as a top priority, seeking to address the workforce crisis by effective, innovative, and sustainable solutions. - 6.1.2 Strategies to support provider business practices
+The Preschool Development Grant (PDG) Action Agenda has workforce as a top priority, seeking to address the workforce crisis by effective, innovative, and sustainable solutions.

+6.1.2 Strategies to support provider business practices